lKulRo/5InARow/README.md

 # 5InARow

-A game like TicTacToe but you need 5 in a row to win on an "unlimited" board
+A game like TicTacToe,also known as gomoku, but you need 5 in a row to win on an "unlimited" board